Eamonn O'Keefe: Club career

-As the Saudi affair was being resolved, Mossley manager Bob Murphy offered O'Keefe a contract at the Northern Premier League club.
+As the Saudi affair was being resolved, Mossley A.F.C. manager Bob Murphy offered O'Keefe a contract at the Northern Premier League club.
 In December 1976, he duly signed for Mossley after the Saudi club eventually agreed to release him from his contract.
 Howard Wilkinson was appointed as Mossley's manager in 1976, only for Murphy to return the following year.
 Wilkinson used O'Keefe as a left-back, though Murphy decided to play him an attacking midfielder due to his 'pace, power and eye for goal'.
 Under Murphy, the club won the Northern Premier League and Premier League Cup double in 1978–79 – this was the club's first significant success in seventy years.
 A part-time player, he also worked as a van driver for the Manchester Evening News.

-O'Keefe was snapped up by Gordon Lee at First Division Everton for a £25,000 fee.
+O'Keefe was signed by Gordon Lee at First Division side Everton for a £25,000 fee.
 He received a red card in the Merseyside derby, after a late challenge on Liverpool's Ronnie Whelan.
-He played in the derby again on 24 January 1981, in an FA Cup Third Round clash, and unwittingly set up Imre Varadi for the "Toffees" second goal of a 2–1 win.
-He went on to score the only goal of the Fourth Round Replay against Southampton at Goodison Park.
-However Manchester City knocked Everton out at the quarter-final stage, whilst O'Keefe broke his leg in a game against Manchester United.
+He played in the derby again on 24 January 1981, in an FA Cup third round clash, and unwittingly set up Imre Varadi for Everton's second goal of a 2–1 win.
+He went on to score the only goal of the fourth round replay against Southampton at Goodison Park; however, Manchester City knocked Everton out at the quarter-final stage, whilst O'Keefe broke his leg in a game against Manchester United.

-O'Keefe managed to recover in time for the club's pre-season tour of Japan and the United States, and was rewarded with a new two-year contract.
+O'Keefe recovered in time for the club's pre-season tour of Japan and the United States and was rewarded with a new two-year contract.
 However, he found himself on the bench in the 1981–82 season under new manager Howard Kendall, and put in a transfer request.
 He was then transferred to Wigan Athletic for a £65,000 fee in January 1982, signing a four-year contract.
 Under manager Larry Lloyd the "Latics" won promotion out of the Fourth Division in third place in 1981–82.
-He helped Wigan to consolidate their Third Division status in 1982–83, but was transfer-listed after the club went into liquidation, his wages being too high for the club to sustain.
+He helped Wigan to consolidate their Third Division status in 1982–83.
+He was transfer-listed after the club went into liquidation, his wages being too high for the club to sustain.